TheAxonLab/hcph-sops/docs/data-management/post-session.md

 ### Convert physiological recordings and eye-tracking data to BIDS

 - [ ] Plot an overview of the data with the following command.
      This command generates a PNG plot of the data within the current directory without processing the data itself.
-The folder containing the physiological data is specified via the -in command line argument.
+     The physiological data folder is specified via the `-in` command line argument.
 ```
 phys2bids -in /data/datasets/hcph-pilot/sourcedata/physio/session-recording.acq -info
 ```